-Before we display the data, we have to merge it using the Concatenate widget where we select the append data source ID so that we can display this selection in the Scatter Plot widget. t-SNE is our primary data input and Apply Domain our template data input.
+Before we display the data, we have to merge it using the Concatenate widget, where we select the append data source ID so that we can display this selection in the Scatter Plot widget. t-SNE is our primary data input and Apply Domain our secondary data input.

 Looking at the clustering pattern from our earlier blog, we can conclude that the cells here are predominantly T and natural killer cells, which is consistent with clearance of the cells during the chemotherapy.

 And how about a month after the chemotherapy?